Yes, The Church Leaks a Whole Lot, But It's Still the Best Thing Afloat

-In my writing and speaking, I have been very critical of the church at times, and many preachers and writers I read and listen to regularly are just as critical.
+On my blog and in other writings, I have been very critical of the church at times, and many writers I read regularly are just as critical.
 We do not point out the church’s failings because we hate the Body of Christ; on the contrary, we love it.
 If we didn’t love the church, we wouldn’t care enough to raise the concerns we encounter.

 To be part of the Church of Jesus Christ can be a very frustrating experience for all of us who are individual members of Christ’s Body.
 I can list my reasons why I get so frustrated on occasion and so can many others.
 Some of those reasons are similar, others may be very different.
 There has been much talk about the church and how it has turned off the younger generation and how others who were very involved have given up on “organized religion.”
 These concerns are legitimate and should be discussed with compassion and vigor and critical reflection.

-But my purpose in this post is not to focus on the church’s frailties and foibles, though they seem to be many at times.
-What I would like to do is remind us that the church is not only an all-too-human institution, but it is a creation of God and brought into existence by the death and resurrection of Jesus Christ and through the life-giving breath of the Holy Spirit.
+But my purpose in this post is not to focus on the church’s frailties and foibles though they seem to be many at times.
+What I would like to do is remind us that the church is not only an all-too-human institution, but it is a creation of God and brought into existence by the life, death, and resurrection of Jesus Christ and through the life-giving breath of the Holy Spirit.

-And I will also say this.
-In spite of its foibles and frailties, there can be no kingdom work without the church, there can be no resurrection without the People of the Resurrection, there can be no Easter without Easter people to sing the praises of new life; without the church, there is no kingdom.
+And I will say this—in spite of its foibles and frailties, there can be no kingdom work without the church, there can be no resurrection without the People of the Resurrection, there can be no Easter without Easter people to sing the praises of new life; without the church, there is no kingdom.

-Yes, indeed... the church is one leaky boat... but it is indeed the Body of Christ.
+Yes, indeed... the church is one leaky boat... but it is indeed the best thing a float.